 I love exploring Provence in the winter.
 It’s quiet.
-You can linger in the streets of small towns to appreciate little details such as potted plants adorably shoved onto windowsills.
+You can linger in the streets of small towns (like Saint Saturnin les Apt) to appreciate little details such as potted plants adorably shoved onto windowsills.
 Or, the particular stunning shade of peach on a weatherbeaten shutter.

 Weather in Winter

 People often ask me what the winter weather is like here in Provence.
 This year has been colder than last.
 We rarely get snow and when we do, it tends to last the morning.
 The worst is the wind.
 The famous Mistral wind is fierce and has been known to drive people mad with the noise it creates.
 It also blows for days at a time, lending itself to a certain mythological nature.